vladbortnik/recipe-web-app/README.md

     ```

 3. **Create an `.env` file**:
     - Add your environment variables as needed.
-This file will be used for both the web and database services.
+This file will be used for both the web and database services

 4. **Build and run the containers**: